aldelaro5/BugFables-SaveRedirection/README.md

 Once this is done, [download the latest version of the plugin](https://github.com/aldelaro5/BugFables-SaveRedirection/releases) and unzip it into `BepInEx/plugins` from the game's directory.
 You should unzip it so the folder `Speedrun-Practice` with all the files from the zip appears ***directly*** under the `plugins` folder.

+Next, the folder of BepInEx can be redirected to any folder available as long as you have read and write permission to the new location.
+To do so, open the file `doorstop_config.ini` and change the line `targetAssembly=BepInEx\core\BepInEx.Preloader.dll` so that it points to the same DLL in the BepInEx folder, but at the new location.
+For example, if you want to redirect to `C:\Users\aldelaro5\Documents\bf save redirected`, then the line should be `targetAssembly=C:\Users\aldelaro5\Documents\bf save redirected\BepInEx\core\BepInEx.Preloader.dll`.
+Finally, move the BepInEx folder from the game directory to the new location you specified.

+The save files and the setting file will now be redirected to `C:\Users\aldelaro5\Documents\bf save redirected\BepInEx`.

 ## Uninstallation instruction
 To uninstall the plugin, simply delete the `BepInEx/plugins/Speedrun-Practice` folder from the game's directory.